The Dark Night of the Soul Unwrapped cover art

 Show More Show Less

 Fiona Robertson is the author of The Dark Night of the Soul: A Journey from Absence to Presence, and Eve Was a Realist: Poems for the Untamed Heart.
-She meets with people who are going through a dark night or spiritual emergency, accompanying them in this challenging terrain as they rediscover and deepen into their real selves.
-She also offers a monthly dark night gathering group, and occasional workshops for therapists and counsellors.
+She works with many people who are going through a dark night or spiritual emergency, accompanying them in this challenging terrain as they rediscover and deepen into their real selves.
+She also offers both a monthly dark night gathering group, and occasional workshops for therapists and counsellors.

 Connect with Fiona